Routine personal work information of public sector employees

 What sort of information is not routine personal work information?

 Information that is not related wholly to the routine day to day work activities of a public sector employee is not routine personal work information.
-The discussions in sections 5 and 6 below do not apply to information that is not routine personal work information, even if that non-routine information arose in or out of a work context, for example:
+The discussions below do not apply to information that is not routine personal work information, even if that non-routine information arose in or out of a work context, for example:

-• identifying information, such as an officer's address, drivers’ license details, date of birth, or age4
+- identifying information, such as an officer's address, drivers’ license details, date of birth, or age5

-• information about officers' emotions, team morale and incidents involving other people;5 and
+- information about officers' emotions, team morale and incidents involving other people;6 and

 Public sector employees’ routine personal work information and the RTI Act

-The RTI Act and IP Act allow people to apply to access documents of an agency or Minister.
+The RTI Act allows people to apply to access documents of an agency or Minister.
 Access can be refused to exempt information or information the release of which would be contrary to the public interest.

 Personal information is not a category of exempt information.
 Access to it can only be refused if would be contrary to the public interest to release (or if it is exempt for other reasons, eg it is confidential or would prejudice an investigation if released).